 This procedure creates a SPARC WAN boot miniroot with SPARC media.
 If you want to serve a SPARC WAN boot miniroot from an x86–based server, you must create the miniroot on a SPARC machine.
 After you create the miniroot, copy the miniroot to the document root directory on the x86–based server.

-Become superuser or assume an equivalent role on the WAN boot server.
+Become superuser on the WAN boot server.

 The system must meet the following requirements.

 Include a CD-ROM or DVD-ROM drive